 - Jelly, the Award-winning Reading arts organisation, has been hosting a number of creative online meetups including book clubs and knit-nights.
 You can find out how to join a number of activities they are doing by visiting thejellyreading.eventbrite.co.uk, following @thejellyReading on Twitter or visiting their Instagram page at instagram.com/thejellyreading.

 - Berkshire Vision have launched a Remote Activities Programme.
-Download the calendar for May here.
+Click here for their latest events listing.
 Participants don’t need to have a computer or internet access as they can dial in from any telephone.
 Berkshire Vision are happy to continue taking new referrals, either for this programme and/or 1:1 telephone befriending calls.
 Read more on the Berkshire Vision website.

 Other local live online groups